-Mexico projects:

-- Ixtaca (part of the Tuligtic property) Since the discovery hole announced in August 2010, the Company has announced results from 37 drill holes, all of which intersected mineralization and show the Ixtaca Zone to be open. - El Cobre permits were acquired for a drilling program anticipated to start in late 2011. - o Caballo Blanco Optionee Goldgroup Mining has a 30,000 meter drilling program underway. - o Caldera Optionee Windstorm completed a drilling program in May 2011. - Almaden negotiated an option agreement with G4G Resources Ltd. who can earn up to a 60% interest in the Company's Yago project (pending exchange approval).
+- Mexico projects: - Ixtaca (part of the Tuligtic property) Since the discovery hole announced in August 2010, the Company has announced results from 67 drill holes which have demonstrated continuity of the Ixtaca Zone and has identified a new zone, Ixtaca North. - El Cobre permits were acquired for a drilling program now anticipated to start in the spring of 2012. - Caballo Blanco Almaden completed the sale of the Caballo Blanco project to Goldgroup Mining Inc. on October 14, 2011. - Caldera Optionee Windstorm completed a drilling program in May 2011. - Almaden negotiated an option agreement with G4G Resources Ltd. who can earn up to a 60% interest in the Company's Yago project (pending exchange approval). - Nevada projects: - Willow in 2011, the Company completed a TITAN 24 geophysical survey and plans a 2012 drill program. - BP The Company completed a soil sampling program the results of which are pending.
+Further surface work is planned for 2012 to define targets for drilling. - Canadian projects: - Elk Almaden completed the sale of the Elk project to Gold Mountain Mining Corporation (formerly Beanstalk Capital) on July 26, 2011. - Merit drilling is now planned for 2012.

-Nevada projects:

-- Willow in 2010, the Company acquired permits for a planned 2011 drill program. - BP This project was identified and staked in 2010.
-Preliminary work was done in 2010 and further surface work is planned for 2011 to define targets for drilling.

-Canadian projects:

-- Almaden completed the sale of the Elk project to Gold Mountain Mining Corporation (formerly Beanstalk Capital) on July 26, 2011. - Merit target definition work was completed by Sunburst in 2010; drilling is planned for 2011.